francisca-hernandez/Work-day-scheduler/README.md

 # Work Day Scheduler Starter Code

-## As an employee with a busy schedule I want to add importatn events to a daily planner
-## So that I can manage my time effectively.
+## As an employee with a busy schedule I want to add important events to a daily planne so that I can manage my time effectively.

 ## GIVEN I am using a daily planner to create a schedule
 * WHEN I open the planner